karkman/MetagenomeCourse2019/MetagenomePart3.md

 ## Run centrifuge
 “classification engine that enables rapid, accurate and sensitive labeling of reads and quantification of species on desktop computers”.
 Read more from [here](http://biorxiv.org/content/early/2016/05/25/054965).

-Remember to set the environmental variable pointing to the centrifuge folder as shown in [MetagenomeInstallations](https://github.com/INNUENDOCON/MicrobialGenomeMetagenomeCourse/blob/master/MetagenomeInstallations.md).
+Remember to set the environmental variable pointing to the centrifuge folder as shown in [MetagenomeInstallations](MetagenomeInstallations.md).
-# LINKKI MENEE MIRKON GITHUBBIIN

 ```
 centrifuge -f -p 6 -x $CENTRIFUGE_BASE/p+h+v gene-calls.fa -S centrifuge_hits.tsv